Ginette Anfousse

-Life

 She was born in Montreal and was educated at the École des beaux-arts de Montréal.
 She also studied engraving at the Atelier Graff in Montreal and the Atelier de l'Île in Val-David.
 Anfousse worked as a visual designer for Radio Canada from 1968 to 1970 and for Radio Quebec from 1970 to 1975.
 In 1978, she founded her own design company.

 Her first stories Mon Ami Pichou and La Cachette were published in 1976.
 She has also contributed to the magazines Perspectives, Lurelu and Livre d'ici.

 Anfousse has received the Children's Literature prize from the Canada Council twice: for La Chicane and La Varicelle (1979) and Un Loup pour Rose and Une Nuit au pays des malices (1983).
 In 1987, she was awarded the Prix Fleury-Mesplet for her work.

 Many of her books have been translated into English; some have been translated into Italian, German, Spanish and Chinese.